min69u/Reforestation/README.md

-## What’s the advantage of living in Switzerland?
-Well, the flag is a big plus.
+## What did the hat say to the scarf?
+## You can hang around.
+I'll just go on ahead.